SofiaTorchia/PCA-on-a-real-dataset/readme.md

 ---

-Principal component analysis is a data simplification technique that works by applying a linear transformation to the dataset features.
+Principal Component Analysis is a data simplification technique that works by applying a linear transformation to the dataset features.
 Its aim is data dimensionality reduction,